rogeercruz/challenge/README.md

 # challenge

-An litle example coded in react...
+A little code exercice in react JS.

 ## Tools: